- 1/2 tsp salt

 Bannock is delicious and hearty food, and this bannock recipe is very easy, and can be prepared very quickly – this makes it an excellent consideration for off-grid scenarios, camping, or any other outdoor pursuits where easy preparation is preferred, or required.

-- Place the dough onto the dusted surface, and press with your hands or a roller making a circle of around 8 inches est.
+5. Place the dough onto the dusted surface, and press with your hands or a roller making a circle of around 8 inches approximately.

 If you want, you can add additional ingredients to the bannock.
 Many people enjoy to add sunflower and/or pumpkin seeds to the top of the bannock dough before cooking, which adds a nutty flavour and heaps of additional goodness.